utk25/CompanyPortal/README.md

   Run command gradlew bootRun (chmod a+x gradlew && ./gradlew bootRun for Linux machines) at project root level.
 Tomcat is up and connected to database.

-  If you are seeing DDL errors while launching the application then:
+  If you are seeing DDL errors while launching the server then:

   Drop the database you created